99991/npset/README.md

     values = np.union1d(values, new_values)
 ```

 In contrast, `npset` does not have that flaw.
-Adding (or removing) $k$ values will have a computational complexity of $O(k)$, no matter how large the set is already.
-The same code with `npset` takes about 0.1 seconds, or 35 milliseconds if excluding `np.random.randint`.
+Adding (or removing) $k$ values has a computational complexity of $O(k)$, regardless of the size of the set.
+The same code with `npset` takes about 50 milliseconds.

 ```python
 import numpy as np